GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 ### Trust Tokens

-The **[Trust Token](/docs/privacy-sandbox/trust-tokens/)** API is a proposal that allows one site to share a claim about a visitor—such as "I think they're human"—and enable other sites to verify that claim, again without identifying the individual.
+The **[Trust Token](/docs/privacy-sandbox/trust-tokens/)** API is a proposal that allows one site to share a claim about a visitor&mdash;such as "I think they're human"&mdash;and enable other sites to verify that claim, again without identifying the individual.

 Trust Tokens are one part of the overall strategy to tackle spam and fraud on